Can First-Time Buyers Get a 100% Mortgage?

 Affordability remains the single biggest hurdle.
 Deposits take longer to build.
 Stress tests feel tighter.
 And small credit issues can cause frustrating delays.

-If you’re searching for a first-time buyer mortgage UK, preparation is no longer optional.
+If you’re searching for a first-time buyer mortgage in the UK, preparation is no longer optional.
 The buyers who succeed aren’t always the highest earners – they’re the ones who treat the process seriously from day one.

 Affordability in 2026: The Real Constraint